Akin-23/akin-news/README.md

 A working example of this demo is published at https://loquacious-faun-fbecf6.netlify.app/

+To improve the slow load time of our application, we recommend trying a simple page refresh, as it can often resolve temporary issues causing the slowdown

 ### Functionality

 To access the complete range of features within the application, user authentication is required.
 By simply clicking the "User Login" link in the navigation bar, the demo initiates a GET request to the API, presenting a list of available users for selection.
 You can login in by clicking on the user's avatar.
 Once logged in as a user, you gain access to exciting capabilities on the website.